everx-labs/ever-sdk/docs/mod_tvm.md

 Another use case is to estimate fees for message execution.
 Set  `AccountForExecutor::Account.unlimited_balance` to `true` so that emulation will not depend on the actual balance.

-One more use case - you can procude the sequence of operations, thus emulating the multiple contract calls locally.
+One more use case - you can produce the sequence of operations, thus emulating the multiple contract calls locally.
 And so on.